ethanngam/motion-graphs/README.md

 # Animation of Avatars using Human Motion Capture Data

 This repository host the code for my bachelor's thesis: "_Animation of Avatars using Human Motion Capture Data_" where I explored the practical implementation of the motion graph algorithm by [Kovar et. al. 2002](https://dl.acm.org/doi/10.1145/566654.566605).
 The user defines the path, and the program procedurally stitches and blends a database of motion capture data together to procedurally generate motions in real-time.
-This projects is completely implemented from scratch with **C++**, [OpenGL](https://github.com/glfw/glfw), and [Dear ImGui](https://github.com/ocornut/imgui) to create a complete, interactive, and real-time application.
+This project is completely implemented from scratch with **C++**, [OpenGL](https://github.com/glfw/glfw), and [Dear ImGui](https://github.com/ocornut/imgui) to create a complete, interactive, and real-time application.
 The following lists the key features and engineering decisions within the program.
 And for those who are interested, the thesis is available [here](./docs/project_report.pdf)!

 ## Interactive GUI